bitfalls/bitfalls_content/authors/filip-srdoc/15-porezi/en_US/final.md

 Mining bitcoin is considered additional income - a production of sellable goods and is taxed as such in most countries.

 In Croatia in particular, the tax rate for this is 24% if the income for the person or company does not exceed 210000 HRK (around $32,000) per year, and the tax goes up to 36% above that.
+This means that up to 210k will require you to pay 50.2k in tax while amounts earned past 210k will cost 36% on the difference.
+The 210k include all taxable income, including salary, authorship and freelance work contracts, etc. and tax expenses like supported familiy members also go into this amount, decreasing it, so having a lot of those can offset a high tax bill.

-This means that when mining and selling cryptocurrency, you lose 36% of every mined bitcoin you earn.
-At $10000 per BTC, that's a whopping $3600 that just evaporates.
+This means that if you're mining and selling cryptocurrency, $2400 of it just evaporates until you reach about $32k, which is around 3 BTC.
+Once you're past that point, every following bitcoin will suddenly be worth not $2400 less, but a whopping $3600 less.

 ### Selling Cryptocurrency